ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Evaluation

 \subsection{Methodology}

 \textbf{Experiment settings.} Our evaluation is based on the clinical study of total 91 subjects.
 The ADMarker systems deployed in these subjects' homes collected a total of 61,152 hours of multi-modal sensor data, with a total size of over 91TB.
-Among these, the data of 31 subjects is used for model pre-training, and 60 deployed nodes run the unsupervised and weakly supervised federated learning algorithms continuously for four weeks.
-To evaluate the performance of AD diagnosis using the detected digital biomarkers, we adopt 3-fold cross-validation using the data of 69 subjects (22 AD, 25 MCI, 22 NC), because the remaining 22 subjects either have less than one week of valid sensor data or limited labeled data that contains humans (e.g., tens of samples).
-We use the software packages \emph{jetson-stats} from JetPack 4.6.1 \cite{jetson-stats} to record the power, memory/CPU/GPU usage and temperature of the hardware system, and use \emph{speedtest-cli} \cite{speedtest-cli} to measure the network bandwidth and latency.
+Among these, the data of 31 subjects is used for model pre-training, and 60 deployed nodes run the unsupervised and weakly supervised federated learning algorithms continuously for four weeks. {We analyze the data from all 91 subjects to show the characteristics of data distributions in Section \ref{sec:data_overview}.
+However, we only use data from 69 subjects (22 AD, 25 MCI, and 22 NC) for evaluation, because the remaining 22 subjects either have less than one week of valid sensor data or limited labeled data that contains humans (e.g., tens of samples), which would cause highly biased results.
+To evaluate the performance of AD diagnosis using the detected digital biomarkers, we adopt 3-fold cross-validation using the data of the 69 subjects. } We use the software packages \emph{jetson-stats} from JetPack 4.6.1 \cite{jetson-stats} to record the power, memory/CPU/GPU usage and temperature of the hardware system, and use \emph{speedtest-cli} \cite{speedtest-cli} to measure the network bandwidth and latency.

-\textbf{Configurations of models.} We use a CNN to extract deep features and a two-layer RNN to capture the time-series properties in the feature encoders, and use two dense layers for the classifier.
-Here 2D-CNN is used for audio MFCC features, and 3D-CNN is used for depth and radar data.
-The learning rate and batch size are 0.01 and 16 for unsupervised FL, and 0.001 and 16 for supervised FL.
+\textbf{Configurations of models.} {The multimodal activity recognition model contains a 5-layer 2D-CNN for audio MFCC features, an 8-layer 3D-CNN for depth, a 5-layer 3D-CNN for mmWave radar, plus 3-layer multi-layer perception (MLP) that is input with concatenated unimodal features for activity recognition.} The learning rate and batch size are 0.01 and 16 for unsupervised FL, and 0.001 and 16 for supervised FL.
 We use the data collected in the first and last weeks for model training and evaluation, respectively.

 \textbf{Data annotation} As a long-term autonomous monitoring system, ADMarker is expected to rely on as few manual annotations as possible.
 We use the ``activity record form'' (see Section \ref{sec:weak_supervise_fl}) provided by the subjects to generate the weak labels for weakly supervised FL.
 Moreover, the multi-modal data collected by the system are synchronized using the system clock and annotated using depth videos by a professional data labeling company.
 The manually labeled data is used as ground truth for evaluating the performance of our system and helps to understand the performance of leveraging weak labels.